fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/references-to-published-aeronautical-information.md

-?> The code blocks above depicts examples of FIXM references to fictitious Waypoint “TEMPO” that is ‘published’ in AIXM 5.1 as part of the fictitious [Donlon dataset](https://github.com/aixm/donlon/blob/master/Donlon.xml).
+?> The code blocks above depicts examples of FIXM references to fictitious Waypoint “TEMPO” that is ‘published’ in AIXM 5.1 as part of the fictitious Donlon dataset<sup>[[12]](#references)</sup>.
 The data is entirely fictitious, located somewhere in the middle of the Atlantic Ocean.
 The examples shall NEVER BE USED AS OPERATIONAL DATA.

 ### Note about the pattern constraint for waypoint designators